sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

   ~~~
   For a Galeazzi fracture dislocation

-  Must read
+  - Must read
     - Hoppenfeld Orthopedic Exposures chapter on dorsal and volar approach to
       radial shaft
     - (plus pertinent anatomy)
     - Rockwood 8 chapter on radial shaft fracture
     - Rockwood 8 chapter on internal fixation
     - AO Volume chapter on radial shaft fixation
     - AO chapter on absolute/ anatomic reduction
     - AO chapter on plating
     - AO chapter on templating

-  Good to know:
+  - Good to know
     - OKU Trauma 4 chapter on fractures of forearm
     - OKU 11 chapter on fractures of forearm
     - Wheeless online for pertinent journals
     - Updated journals for collateral readings

   For a femoral shaft fracture

-  Must read
+  - Must read
     - Hoppenfeld Orthopedic Exposures chapter on approaches to femoral shaft
     - (plus pertinent anatomy)
     - Rockwood 8 chapter on femoral shaft fracture
     - Rockweood 8 chapter on internal fixation
     - AO Volume chapter on femoral shaft fixation
     - AO chapter on IMN
     - AO chapter on relative stability (length axis rotation)
     - AO chapter on templating
     - Implant provider surgical technique

-  Good to know
+  - Good to know
     - OKU Trauma 4 chapter on femur fractures
     - OKU 11 chapter on femur fractures
     - Wheeless online for pertinent journals
     - Updated journals for your collateral readings

   For femoral neck fracture undergoing a THA

-  Must read
+  - Must read
     - Hoppenfeld Orthopedic Exposures chapter on approaches to hip
     - (plus pertinent anatomy)
     - Rockwood 8 chapter on femoral neck fracture
     - Campbell THA chapter (this chapter has a subsection for templating of THA
       by Capello)
     - Miller THA chapter (good source to understand alternate bearings)
     - Implant provider surgical technique

-  Good to know
+  - Good to know
     - OKU Trauma 4 chapter on adult reconstruction
     - OKU 11 chapter on adult reconstructions
     - Wheeless online for pertinent journals
     - Updated journals for your collateral readings
   ~~~

 - Remember that the pediatric fracture classification and surgical indications are different from the adult